 - Click Continue.

 In the following, less common, situations, the Code42 app may ask you for additional input based on the device selected.

 - Different operating system: If your current device has a different operating system than the device selected, the Code42 app will notify you about limitations.

 - No cloud destination: If the device you selected backed up exclusively to local destinations, then the Code42 app will prompt you to attach a local destination now.

 Step 2: Transfer files to your new device

 You can now transfer files from your previous device to this device.
 Because users may have different goals and needs when replacing a device, there isn't a single "right way" to transfer files.
 The steps below describe the most common need, which is transferring your entire user folder.

 We strongly recommend transferring all of the files from your previous backup to this device.
 Any files in your backup that aren't transferred are retained as deleted files.
-Deleted files are at greater risk for unintentional data loss because they are less visible in your backup file selection, and they may be periodically removed from your backup based on your retention settings.
+Deleted files are at greater risk for unintentional data loss because they are less visible in your backup file selection, and they are periodically removed from your backup based on your retention settings.
 If you or your administrator already transferred files to your device, you can click Skip File Transfer to skip this step.

 - On the Step 2 screen, click Select Files to open the file browser.